baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_ALMA.md

 proposers can write
 {: .fs-2 }

-4. "The data from a Cycle 5 program (private communication) …"
+4. "*The data from a Cycle 5 program (private communication) …*"
-5. "The data from program 2017.1.00105.S …"
+5. "*The data from program 2017.1.00105.S …*"
-6. "The survey from Smith et al. (2018) ..."
+6. "*The survey from Smith et al. (2018) ...*"
 {: .fs-2 }

 -Instead of
 {: .fs-2 }

-1. "This is a resubmission of our ongoing grade B program 2021.1.02045.S (PI: Smith).
-Half of our targets have been observed and we are resubmitting the proposal to obtain the remaining half."
+1. "*This is a resubmission of our ongoing grade B program 2021.1.02045.S (PI: Smith).
+Half of our targets have been observed and we are resubmitting the proposal to obtain the remaining half.*"
 {: .fs-2 }

 proposers can write
 {: .fs-2 }

-2. "This is a resubmission of our ongoing program.
-Half of the targets have been observed and we are resubmitting the proposal to observe the remaining half."
+2. "*This is a resubmission of our ongoing program.
+Half of the targets have been observed and we are resubmitting the proposal to observe the remaining half.*"
 {: .fs-2 }

 ### 2. Organizing observing scripts